dguo/dannyguo.com/content/blog/the-decline-of-the-macbook-pro.md

 * Keynote
     * I prefer creating HTML presentations using something like [reveal.js](https://revealjs.com/).
 * Siri
     * Voice assistants are more helpful on smartphones where typing is harder.
-I don't use Siri on my MacBook.
+I never use Siri on my laptop.
 * Safari
     * I use [Firefox](https://www.mozilla.org/en-US/firefox/) as my primary browser.
 * Mail
     * I use the [Gmail](https://www.google.com/gmail/about/) web client.
 * FaceTime
     * It's restricted to macOS/iOS users.
-[Skype](https://www.skype.com/), [Facebook Messenger](https://www.messenger.com/), [Google Hangouts](https://hangouts.google.com/), etc. all work anywhere.
-I tried to use Facetime with my family once and learned that it still only supports one on one video chat.
+[Skype](https://www.skype.com/), [Facebook Messenger](https://www.messenger.com/), [Google Hangouts](https://hangouts.google.com/), etc. all work anywhere and with multiple people.
+I tried to use FaceTime with my family once and learned that it still only supports one on one video chat.
 * Messages
     * It's also restricted to macOS/iOS users.
-I use [Google Voice](https://www.google.com/voice), so I can receive and send SMS messsages using any browser.
+I use [Google Voice](https://www.google.com/voice), so I can send and receive SMS messsages using any device, since it works through Hangouts, which is multi-platform.
 * Maps
     * I use [Google Maps](https://www.google.com/maps).
 * Notes